Lord, how good it is for us to be here -- Matthew 17

 Global Solidarity Ministry

-Our Global Solidarity Ministry has partnered with Food for the Poor for over 11 years, helping communities in Central America with various economic development projects.
-We have supported projects in El Salvador, Nicaragua and Honduras, moving between the countries and projects as the political environment allows.
+Our Global Solidarity Ministry (GSM) has partnered with Food for the Poor for over 11 years, helping communities in Central America with various economic development projects.
+We have supported projects in El Salvador, Nicaragua, and Honduras, moving between the countries and projects as the political environment allows.
 This strong tradition of helping the least of our sisters and brothers beyond our borders is routed in Catholic social teachings.
 (Matthew 25).
 We are determined to commit our work to the common good.
-It is our goal to visit the communities we serve through annual mission trips generally held in February.
-For more information about this ministry and to discover how your time, talent and/or treasure can reach the families we serve, please contact Lauren Burruto at [email protected]
+It is our goal to visit the communities we serve by immersing ourselves through annual service-learning mission trips generally held in February.
+For more information about this ministry and to discover how your time, talent and/or treasure can reach the families we serve, please contact Lauren Burruto at lburruto@gmail.com

 6401 Lyons Road